vyskoczilova/Simple-Admin-Language-Change/readme.txt

 ===  Simple Admin Language Change ===
 Contributors: vyskoczilova
-Tags: admin language, backend language, localization, backend, English Requires at least: 5.0
+Tags: admin language, backend language, localization, backend, English Requires at least: 4.7
 Tested up to: 5.7
-Stable tag: /trunk
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 GitHub Plugin URI: https://github.com/vyskoczilova/Simple-Admin-Language-Change/

-Simple and lightweight solution for changing the language of the admin area.
-Front site locale and language remain unchanged.
+Change your dashboard language quickly and easily in the admin bar.

 == Description ==

-Have you ever struggled with setting up a theme or plugin because of bad localisation?
-Not corresponding to the manual or documentation?
-Googling for How to's but your web has different locale and you don't want to switch between them?

-This simple and lightweight plugin allows you to set locale for admin area only (except General Options page) and keep it separate from your page locale.
-Simple and easy.
-Automatically set to English, but you can change it in the General Options page settings.

-Applies only to the administrator accounts.
+The plugin extends the default functionality and pulls out the language selection to the admin bar so you can easily switch between them.

+Plugin in versions 1.0.* allowed setting up administration language for different users for quite a long time. **Since WordPress 4.7 version, this feature is now provided natively by WordPress.**

 Do you want help with the development?
 Join the [Github](https://github.com/vyskoczilova/Simple-Admin-Language-Change/)!